 - Inline diff support in editor

-All three CLIs pair naturally with editor-first AI tools when you want both surfaces.
-If you spend most of your day in an editor rather than a terminal, see the Cursor setup guide for Composer, Agent mode, MCP, and Background Agent workflows that complement these CLIs.
+If you live in an editor rather than a terminal, see the Cursor setup guide for Composer, Agent mode, MCP, and Background Agent workflows that complement these CLIs.

 Unique Strengths